 What Is Considered a Drug Crime?

 Drug cases are complex and require an attorney with trial experience who is familiar with pre-trial motion practices.
-The drug crimes defense attorneys at The Law Offices of Daniel J. Fernandez, P.A. represent individuals charged with a wide variety of drug charges, including:
+The drug crimes defense attorneys at The Law Office of Daniel J. Fernandez, P.A. represent individuals charged with a wide variety of drug charges, including: